Early years prospectus 2023

 We know how important your child is and aim to deliver the highest quality of care and education to help them to achieve their best.

 This prospectus aims to provide you with an introduction to St Andrews playgroup, our routines, our approach to supporting your child’s learning and development and how we aim to work together with you to best meet your child’s individual needs.
+This should be read alongside our Childcare Terms and Conditions.

 Our setting aims to: